US Release Date: 01/30/1987

 The nostalgia in Radio Days is palpable.
-This hilarious and touching look at a family in far Rockaway, Brooklyn in the early 1940's as told through a series of radio stories is Woody Allen's most sentimental movie.
+This hilarious and touching look at a family in far Rockaway, Brooklyn in the early 1940s as told through a series of radio stories is Woody Allen's most sentimental movie.
 It is also one of his most purely enjoyable.
 It is swiftly paced, moving from short vignette to short vignette with one main family as the thread holding it all together.
-This New York never really existed; but is rather the dream of memory.
+This New York never really existed; it's a beautifully conjured dream of memory.

-Then there is the scene where Grandpa goes crazy and runs out into the Brooklyn streets wearing only his undershirt and boxer shorts brandishing a meat cleaver at passersby.
+Then there is the scene where a neighbor goes crazy (to the tune of "Mairzy Doats") and runs out into the Brooklyn streets wearing only his undershirt and boxer shorts while brandishing a meat cleaver at passersby.
 Or the moment when we are shown that the heroic Masked Avenger is really some nebbishy looking schnook.

 Mia Farrow in Radio Days.